Hodge ideals of free divisors: Introduction

-\end{enumerate} \end{theorem*} Combining these three results and taking into account equation \eqref{eq:IntroHodgeNhMh} allow us to determine the Hodge ideals of $D$.
-We describe in section \ref{sec:Examples} some tools to do this effectively, and apply the algorithm thus obtained to certain interesting examples.
+Combining these three results and taking into account equation \eqref{eq:IntroHodgeNhMh} allow us to determine the Hodge ideals of $D$.
+Theorem \ref{theo:reduction_to_D_X[s]} below (and specifically Formula \eqref{eq:recur-FHNh}) gives a concrete and explicit way to calculate the Hodge filtration steps on $i_{h,+}\cO_X(*D)$ resp. on $\cO_X(*D)$ and the Hodge ideals of $D$.
+In the second part of section \ref{sec:Examples}, we apply our method to certain interesting examples.

 In applications, it is sometimes useful to study the behaviour of a Hodge module under the duality functor.
 It is defined for objects of the category $\MHM$, but it restricts to the usual holonomic dual of the underlying $\cD$-module.
 We give (see Theorem \ref{theo:DualFiltration}) some statements estimating the Hodge filtration on the dual Hodge module with underlying $\cD_X$-module $\dD\cO_X(*D)$, following standard convention, this $\cD_X$-module is denoted by $\cO_X(!D)$.
-Interestingly, our results on the dual Hodge filtration also involve the cardinality of the set $B'_h$, i.e. the number (counted with multiplicity) of roots of $b_h$ lying strictly in the interval $(-1,0)$.
+Interestingly, our results on the dual Hodge filtration also involve the cardinality of the set $B'_h$, i.e. the number of roots (counted with multiplicity) of $b_h$ lying strictly in the interval $(-1,0)$.
 Finally, we state a conjecture (see Conjecture \ref{con:GenLevel}) estimating the \emph{generating level} of the Hodge filtration $F^H_\bullet \cO_X(*D)$, namely, we expect that it is always generated at level $|B'_h|$.
 Computation of examples in section \ref{sec:Examples} supports this conjecture.

 The paper is organized as follows: In section \ref{sec:FFilt}, we first introduce rigorously the class of divisors we are interested in, and define the order filtration on $\cO_X(*D)$ globally.
 We prove an important fact for the filtered module $(\cO_X(*D),F_\bullet^{\ord})$, which is known as the Cohen-Macaulay property (see Proposition \ref{prop:StrictnessDualOrder}).
 It is known from Saito's theory that the same property holds for $(\cO_X(*D),F_\bullet^H)$, i.e., the filtered module underlying the mixed Hodge module $j_* \dQ_U^H[n]$.
 We are using the Cohen-Macaulay property of both filtrations to give the estimation of the Hodge filtration on the dual module of $\cO_X(*D)$ (see Theorem \ref{theo:DualFiltration}) referred to above.